jonathanmetzman/wasm-fuzzing-demo/README.md

 using WASM (slides soon!).

-It contains [demos of in-browser fuzzing](https://jonathanmetzman.github.io/wasm-fuzzing-demo/index.html) as well as some tools to help users fuzz targets themselves.
+It contains [demos of in-browser fuzzing](https://jonathanmetzman.github.io/wasm-fuzzing-demo/index.html) as well as some tools to help users build libFuzzer targets for WASM themselves.

 Note that this is not at all about fuzzing the WASM runtime.
 It is about fuzzing programs (e.g. SQLite, lzma) running in the WASM VM.